Self-Supervised Classification Network: Introduction

 \section{Introduction}

 Self-supervised visual representation learning has gained increasing interest over the past few years \cite{wu2018unsupervised,dosovitskiy2014discriminative,DBLP:journals/corr/abs-2002-05709,chen2020big,he2020momentum,chen2020improved,caron2020unsupervised,misra2020self}.
 The main idea is to define and solve a pretext task such that semantically meaningful representations can be learned without any human-annotated labels.
 The learned representations are later transferred to downstream tasks, e.g., by fine-tuning on a smaller dataset.
-Current state-of-the-art self-supervised models are based on contrastive learning (\Cref{section:self_supervised_learning}).
+Current state-of-the-art self-supervised models are based on contrastive learning (\cref{section:self_supervised_learning}).
 These models maximize the similarity between two different augmentations of the same image while simultaneously minimizing the similarity between different images, subject to different conditions.
-Although they attain impressive performance, the objective of the various pretext tasks is not necessarily aligned with the objective of the downstream tasks, which may yield sub-optimal results.
-For example, instance discrimination methods \cite{dosovitskiy2014discriminative,wu2018unsupervised,DBLP:journals/corr/abs-2002-05709,he2020momentum}, described later, may decrease the similarity even between two different instances that share the same semantic meaning.
-In contrast, in this paper we propose a classification-based pretext task whose objective is more aligned with the various downstream tasks (\cref{section:unsupervised_image_classification,section:acc_loss_vs_epochs}).
+Although they attain impressive overall performance, for some downstream tasks, such as unsupervised classification (\cref{section:unsupervised_image_classification}), the objective of the various proposed pretext tasks might not be sufficiently well aligned.
+For example, instance discrimination methods, such as \cite{he2020momentum,chen2020improved} used for pre-training in the current state-of-the-art unsupervised classification method \cite{van2020scan}, decrease similarity between all instances, even between those that belong to the same (unknown during training) class, thus potentially working against the set task.
+In contrast, in this paper we propose a classification-based pretext task whose objective is directly aligned with the end goal in this case.
 Knowing only the number of classes $C$ we learn an unsupervised classifier (\textit{Self-Classifier}) such that two different augmentations of the same image are classified similarly.
 In practice, such a task is prone to degenerate solutions, where all samples are assigned to the same class.
 To avoid them, we assert a uniform prior on the standard cross-entropy loss function, such that a solution with an equipartition of the data is an optimal solution.
 In fact, we show that the set of optimal solutions no longer includes degenerate ones.